 Cotton is one of the most common clothing fabrics, of course, coming from the cotton plant, cotton fabrics are soft and fluffy!
 Cotton fabrics are not too picky about their washing procedures, they can be machine washed in warm or cold water with regular detergent.

 Synthetic fabrics are also very common fabrics for clothing.
 Synthetic fabrics include polyester, nylon, and many more.
 Synthetic fabrics are great because they too are all-purpose.
 They can be machine washed in warm water with detergent but dry them at a lower temperature because they may become exceedingly wrinkled.

 Wool, although not too common today, is still popular with certain clothing products.
 Wool is made from the fur of sheep and is very warm and durable.
 Wool is a picky product and requires more attention during the washing process.
 Wool can shrink in warm water so wash in cold water or get the fabric dry cleaned, and air dry it if you wash it.

 Pay attention to the fabric of your clothing and you can wash them accordingly to prolong their fit and coloration.
-If you have any more laundry related questions, feel free to contact the professionals at Automatic Laundry today!
+Having well-maintained laundry equipment will greatly help your cause.
+If you have any more laundry-related questions, feel free to contact the professionals at Automatic Laundry today!